 A reinforcing of students' basic writing skills, which includes a review of writing conventions, sentence and paragraph development, and supporting a thesis.
 May not be taken concurrently with ENG 101.
-Does not count toward General Eduation requirements.
+Does not count toward General Education requirements.
 Prereq: placement.

-ENG 101 Expository Writing.
+ENG 101 Writing and Rhetoric.
 3 cr.

 Workshop with emphasis on writing as a process.
 Students work on essay structure, idea organization and development, and grammatical correctness.
 Research and documentation skills also introduced.
-A minimum grade of C is required to fulfill general degree requirement.
-B/C or C places student in Writing Assistance Program.
+A minimum grade of C is required to fulfill General Education requirement.